Prey

 Those facehuggers from the Alien films - pretty scary, right?

-Now imagine that when they're not trying to jam tentacles down your throat, they're camouflaged as the innocuous-looking office chair you're sat on.
+Now imagine that when they're not only trying to jam tentacles down your throat, but they're camouflaged as the innocuous-looking office chair you're sat on, too.

 Or the simple coffee cup you're drinking out of.
 Or literally any other object in the room.